ssinharoy-trifecta/base-test-automation/README.md

 Example:
 `robot -v env:qa3 -v browser:ff -d results Common/Test/Feature/ECommerce/SubscriptionMgmt/SubMgmt.robot`

+## APPS Test Automation
+- To begin running test automation locally, have an .ipa or an .apk file on hand (download from Firebase App Distribution)

 ## Launching iOS Test Run on Browserstack
+- Drag and drop the app file to  iOS  > Resources > System > AppFileiOS folder
-Run the following command in order to launch and run iOS Test Run on BrowserStack emulator
+- Run the following command to launch iOS Test Run on BrowserStack emulator `robot -d iOS/Results iOS/Test/System/SystemSmokeTestiOS.robot`

-iOS
-`robot -d iOS/Results iOS/Test/System/SystemSmokeTestiOS.robot`
 - results will be outputted in iOS/Results folder

-Android
+## Launching Android Test Run on Browserstack
+- Drag and drop the app file to Android  > Resources > System > AppFileAndroid folder
-`robot -d Android/Results Android/Test/System/SystemSmokeTestAndroid.robot`
+- Run the following command to launch Android Test Run on BrowserStack emulator `robot -d Android/Results Android/Test/System/SystemSmokeTestAndroid.robot`
 - results will be outputted in Android/Results folder